beacon-biosignals/StableHashTraits.jl/test/benchmark_records.md

 # Version 1.3:

-Version 1.3 creates a new hash version (4) that abandones `@generated` functions and the goal of perfectly hashing type names and type parameters.
+Version 1.3 creates a new hash version (4) that abandons `@generated` functions and the goal of perfectly hashing type names and type parameters.
 It also redesigns the API for customizing hashes to leverage `StructTypes`.
 The goal of these changes is to have more stable and predictable hash behavior.